 Main bag for trekking gear packing

-The main matter is the wearing layer with different timings from the morning to evening and what kind of materials should wear.
-The weather can dramatically change up in the mountain while you ascend or descend so the layer on or off is important.
-You trek from 2856m (Luka) to the Kalapatthar (5550m).
-So you will notice the changing temperature from the lower elevation to the higher elevation.
+The primary matter is the wearing layer with different timings from morning to evening and what materials should be worn.
+The weather can dramatically change in the mountain while you ascend or descend, so the layer on or off is essential.
+You Trek from 2856m (Luka) to the Kalapatthar (5550m).
+So you will notice the changing temperature from lower to higher elevations.

-The other factor is according to the season to wear the layers.
-Two different peak seasons autumn (September to December) and spring (March to May), normally are the good weather to trek to the Everest base camp.
-Probably you may have to face the rain, hail, and the snow somehow.
-Compare to the autumn, the spring is warmer to trek to the Everest base camp.
-We highly recommend not thinking of trekking here during the monsoon (June- August).
+The other factor is the season to wear the layers.
+The two peak seasons, autumn (September to December) and spring (March to May) are typically good weather to Trek to the Everest Base Camp.
+You may have to face the rain, hail, and snow somehow.
+Compared to the autumn, the spring is warmer for Trekking to the Everest Base Camp.
+We highly recommend not thinking of traveling here during the monsoon (June- August).

-After a little information, here are the lists with detail that you should pack before your departure to the Everest base camp.
+After some information, here are the lists with details you should pack before your departure to the Everest Base Camp.

-You will trek for about 4-7 hours a day so be sure if you have comfortable breathable underwear.
-To aid the wicking process, 4-6X pair of breathable underwear is highly recommended.
+You will Trek for about 4-7 hours daily, so be sure you have comfortable, breathable underwear.
+4-6X pair of breathable underwear is highly recommended to aid the wicking process.
 And 2 X sports bars for the ladies.

-The first layer of your wearing is the base layer.
-This base layer is compulsory when you will be at a higher elevation with a very cold temperature.
-You don’t have to wear this layer during the begging and the ending part of your trek and later months of the spring season too.
+The first layer of your wearing is the Base Layer.
+This Base Layer is compulsory at a higher elevation with a freezing temperature.
+You don’t have to wear this Layer during the begging and the ending part of your Trek and later months of the spring season.

-You need to pack 5-6 trekking shirts that you wear most of the time on your trek.
+You must pack 5-6 Trekking shirts that you usually wear.
 Pack some light and quick driers avoiding the cotton.
-Fabric breathable shirts are highly recommended.
-Short sleeves shirts for the lower and long sleeves for the higher altitude.
+Fabric, breathable shirts are highly recommended—short sleeves shirts for the lower and long sleeves for the higher altitude.

-A fleece jacket keeps you warm but doesn’t block the wind.
-Wearing as the second layer, it is highly recommended to pack with your packing list.
-To wear under the feathers jacket is very useful.
+A Fleece Jacket keeps you warm but doesn’t block the wind.
+Wearing as the second layer, packing with your Packing List is highly recommended.
+To wear under the Feathers Jacket is very useful.

 Feather Jacket (Down jacket)

-A down jacket is very useful for the evening while you are sitting in the lodge and for an early morning hike.
-While you trek during the day, it is not in use but if the weather is cloudy and windy with no sun, you need to wear it which keeps you warm and safe from the cold.
-According to the service, we provide our down jacket or help to buy or hire it in Kathmandu.
+A Down Jacket is helpful for the evening while sitting in the lodge and for an early morning hike.
+While you trek during the day, it is not in use, but if the weather is cloudy and windy with no sun, you need to wear it, which keeps you warm and safe from the cold.
+According to the service, we provide our Down Jacket or help to buy or hire it in Kathmandu.

 Hiking Trousers and Shorts

-We recommend 1 X pair of long trousers for the higher and 1 X pair of shorts for the lower elevations.
+We recommend 1 X pair of long Trousers for higher elevations and 1 X pair of shorts for lower elevations.
 There are many branded and copied by the branded.
 All of them are nice to use and light for weight.

-The possibility of rain is high in the mountain especially if you trek from June to September.
-We don’t recommend trek during these months to the Everest base camp but there may be rain during the high trekking seasons too so waterproof a jacket and trousers to pack with your gear list.
-As you go to the higher elevation, you can wear them as windproof in cold places.
+Rain is possible in the mountain, especially if you trek from June to September.
+We don’t recommend Trekking during these months to the Everest Base Camp, but there may be rain during the high Trekking seasons, too, so waterproof a Jacket and trousers to pack with your gear list.
+You can wear them as windproof in cold places as you go to the higher elevation.

-The Sun Hat is highly recommended to protect your face and head from the heat and ultraviolet rays, the sun hat is highly recommended.
-Try to pack a hat that is light in weight and has a cover for the neck.
+The Sun Hat is highly recommended to protect your face and head from heat and ultraviolet rays.
+Try to Pack a cap that is light in weight and has a cover for the neck.

-The woollen hat is one of the most important to keep your ears and head warm while you stay in the lodge, morning hike and trek with the wind.
-If the ears and head would be cold, you may have the problem of a headache so take a woollen hat to be safe.
+The woolen hat is one of the most important things to keep your ears and head warm while you stay in the lodge, hike in the morning hike, and trek with the wind.
+If the ears and head would be cold, you may have the problem of a headache, so take a woolen hat to be safe.

-A buff is very useful to protect your neck from cold and block the dust to breathe while you will be hiking most of the days to the Everest base camp.
-During the high season, there are a lot of trekkers who make dusty trails and the Yaks also make dust on your trail.
+A buff is handy to protect your neck from cold and block the dust to breathe while hiking most days to the Everest Base Camp.
+During the high season, many trekkers make dusty trails, and the Yaks make dust on your path.

-Fingers should be warm in the cold area so the gloves help you to keep your fingers warm.
-We suggest having two types of gloves, thinner gloves and windproof gloves.
+Fingers should be warm in the cold area, so the gloves help keep your fingers warm.
+We suggest having two types of gloves, thinner and windproof gloves.

-Warm and thin inner gloves are useful for the moderate cold and to wear inside the bigger windproof gloves while you will be in the freezing cold places.
+Warm and thin Inner Gloves are helpful for the moderate cold, and wear them inside the more giant windproof gloves while in cold places.

 Outer Windproof Gloves

-Outer windproof gloves are really useful for the trek in the early morning without sun and for the Basecamp.
+Outer Windproof Gloves are helpful for the Trek in the early morning without sun and for the Base Camp.
 When you hike to the Kalapatthar, It is compulsory to wear because the top of the Kalapatthar is windy and freezing.

-We recommend having nice quality trekking boots for the trek.
-You won’t find the shoemakers in most of the places if you have the fake brand boots and would have a problem during your trek.
-Find the proper fit boots for your size and should be middle to lightweight which offers good ankle support.
+We recommend having nice quality Trekking Boots for the trek.
+You won’t find the shoemakers in most places if you have fake brand boots and would have a problem during your tour.
+Find the proper fit boots for your size and should be middle to lightweight, which offers good ankle support.

-While you stay at the lodges in the higher elevations, the temperature will be cold so sports shoes are recommended to wear for not to have cold feet.
-The sandals are really useful for the lower elevations after taking off your hiking boots and when you use showers.
+While you stay at the lodges in higher elevations, the temperature will be cold, so sports shoes are recommended to wear to avoid cold feet.
+The sandals are helpful for lower elevations after taking off your Hiking Boots and when you use showers.

-Some pairs of breathable and wicking socks are important to have for this trek.
+Some pairs of breathable Trekking Socks are essential for this Trek.
 We request not to have the cotton one.
-They should be long and warm and we suggest wearing fresh socks in cold places.
-If you use the socks which you already used during the previous day, they should have sweat which will freeze from the cold.
+They should be long and warm, and we suggest wearing Fresh Socks in cold places.
+If you use the Socks you used the previous day; they should have sweat that will freeze from the cold.
 If you reuse them, your toes should be freezing.

 Fingers and Toes Warmer

-Fingers and toes warmers are the most important for the months November- February because these months are freezing cold at the base camp and especially the Kalapatthar.
-Also an early morning trek on the higher elevations, they are so useful.
+Fingers and Toe warmers are the most important for November- February because these months are cold at the Base Camp, especially the Kalapatthar.
+Also, an early morning Trek at higher elevations they are so helpful.
 These are not compulsory in the other months.

-If you are for an organized trek having a porter, we recommend an 80-90L duffel bag and a small daypack to carry your valuables/changing clothes/snacks/rain covers with you.
-For the trekkers who are doing individually or only have a guide (no porter), bring a 50-65L Rucksack with you.
+If you are for an organized Trek having a porter, we recommend an 80-90L duffel bag and a small daypack to carry your valuables/changing clothes/snacks/rain covers with you.
+For the trekkers who are doing it individually or only have a guide (no porter), bring a 50-65L Rucksack with you.

-The duffel bag is carried by a porter which should be waterproof and in good condition.
+The Duffel Bag is carried by a porter, which should be waterproof and in good condition.
 We provide a Duffel Bag for each client who should return after the Trek according to the service type.

-If you are on an organized trek with a porter to carry your duffel bag, you still need to have a small daypack with you to carry your valuables, water, camera, snacks for the day, rain gear, changing clothes, and other personal items.
-After departure from one lodge to another, you won’t meet the porter so whatever you need for the day, you need to carry in this daypack.
+If you are on an organized Trek with a porter to carry your Duffel Bag, you still need a Small Daypack to have your valuables, water, camera, snacks for the day, rain gear, changing clothes, and other personal items.
+After departure from one lodge to another, you won’t meet the porter, so whatever you need for the day, you must carry in this Daypack.

-As we already have mentioned the waterproof jacket and the trousers, you may use them as protection from the rain or you may take a poncho for the rain.
-You need to have a big plastic bag inside your daypack then your things will be dry even if it would rain and the cover for your daypack is also needed.
+As we already have mentioned, a waterproof jacket and trousers, you may use them as protection from the rain, or you may take a poncho for the rain.
+You need to have a big plastic bag inside your daypack; your things will be dry even if it rains, and the cover for your daypack is also required.

-You hear the sounds of the others who are sleeping in your next room easily if there are people sleeping who snore and disturb your sleep.
-In this case, earplugs really help for your good sleep.
+You hear the sounds of the others who are sleeping in your next room easily if people are sleeping who snore and disturb your sleep.
+In this case, earplugs help for your sound sleep.

 Trekking poles are recommended for most trekkers.
 Even if you don’t use them, it is better to have them with you.
-You may have pain in your muscle and knees or the trail should be slippery with mud and ice, it is very useful in these cases.
+You may have pain in your muscle and knees, or the trail should be slippery with mud and ice; it is beneficial in these cases.

-A UV protection sunglass is compulsory.
-After the sun on the mountains, the snow will be so bright and if there is snow on your trail, the sunglass will be your best friend to walk.
-Another factor is, that you trek through the windy valley some days, and blocking the dust from your eyes also it is very important.
+UV protection sunglass is compulsory.
+After the sun on the mountains, the snow will be so bright, and if snow is on your trail, the sunglass will be your best friend to walk.
+Another factor is that you trek through the windy valley some days, and blocking the dust from your eyes is also very important.

 There is no electricity after Tengboche and using solar.
-Sometimes the solar won’t have enough power for the whole night; the head torch is the most important thing for the Everest base camp trip.
-Hiking to the Kalapatthar, for the sunrise view of the mountains, has to start in the very early morning before the daylight so you need to use the headlamp.
+Sometimes the solar won’t have enough power for the whole night; the head torch is the most important thing for the Everest Base Camp Trek.
+Hiking to the Kalapatthar for the sunrise view of the mountains has to start early before the daylight, so you need to use the headlamp.

-Sun lotion, Lip Balm, Moisturizing cream, First-Aid Kit with the altitude tablets (Diamox), Baby Wipes, Quick drier and light towel, Multi shocked power charger, extra camera batteries, power bank, book, and other daily use things.
+Sun lotion, Lip Balm, Moisturizing cream, First-Aid Kit with altitude tablets (Diamox), Baby Wipes, Quick Drier and light towel, Multi shocked power charger, extra camera batteries, power bank, book, and other daily use.

 Everest Adventure Treks:

-Note: Only 15 kg weight is allowed including your hand carry when you fly to Lukla.
-Don’t think to pay extra money for the overweight.
-Sometimes you will be in Lukla and your bag may be in Kathmandu.
+Note: Only 15 kg weight is allowed, including your hand carries when you fly to Lukla.
+Don’t think about paying extra money for the overweight.
+Sometimes you will be in Lukla, and your bag may be in Kathmandu.